 Most people remember 2007 for another reason: the infamous housing bust.
 My wife and I were living in the Pacific Northwest at the time and had purchased a home the year before.
 It was a good deal based on current values, but few realized just how stupidly inflated the real estate prices were.
 Right before the bubble burst, my wife had the fortunate insight to track real estate trends.
 The resulting shock kicked us into action and we managed to offload our home right before the crash, and we’re talking days before.
 The property lost over $200K in value during the next several months, a narrow miss that rocked our preconceptions.
 We reassessed our life goals and moved back to the East Coast.

 Your brain does a funny thing when everything you know turns out to be fiction.
 I thought we had done everything right.
 We established good careers, set up retirement accounts, invested in real estate, the whole nine yards.
 And yet, it all got turned upside down overnight.
 One day we were living in our dream home in a city we loved.
 The next day we were living in a shitty apartment on the other side of the country.
 It was a jarring transition, to say the least.
 I was left with a rattled life perspective.

 Enter World of Warcraft.

 Eager for a distraction, I downloaded a trial version of the game as a harmless curiosity.
-I had watched the hilarious “Make Love, Not Warcraft” episode of South Park (still makes me laugh to this day), which initially peaked my interest.
+I had watched the hilarious “Make Love, Not Warcraft” episode of South Park (still makes me laugh to this day), which initially piqued my interest.
 I logged in, created a warrior character with fabulous mutton chops, and started to explore a brand new world.
 To say I got hooked would be a massive understatement.
 Given my state of mind at the time, the idea of moving a digital avatar around a fictional continent was endlessly appealing.
 I became a regular citizen of Azeroth, devoting most of my free time to the online fantasy world.
 After all, the real world sucked and I wanted nothing to do with it.